Yuuichi Tate is an Ordinary High School Student transferring in to the new school

 - Disney Death: Takumi appears to die, only to become the Obsidian Lord.
 Haruka, Yukino and Midori are seemingly killed in the climax, but survive.

-- Natsuki punches Yuuichi when she thinks he's helping her out of pity, after a Hannibal Lecture by her mother asking her if she wants to be helped by someone motivated by pity.
+- Natsuki punches Yuuichi when she thinks he's helping her out of pity, because of a Breaking Speech by her mother asking her if she wants to be helped by someone motivated by pity.

 - Fanservice: See entry on 'Clothing Damage'.